-The Academy has developed our attendance policy in accordance with New York State Education Law and was implemented on July 1, 2020.
+The Academy has developed our attendance policy in accordance with New York State Education Law.
 This comprehensive attendance policy will help us uphold the philosophy and mission statement of our Academy.

 Education Law of the State of New York mandates school attendance for all children between the ages of 6 and 16, but the responsibility for compliance rests with the parents/legal guardians.
 The school is required to keep an accurate record of daily attendance, absence and tardiness in the register of attendance in a manner approved by the Commissioner of Education.